Todarpur

 Todarpur Urf Theh Pachrali is a village in the Garhshanker tehsil within the Hoshiarpur district of Punjab state, India.

 Location

 It is located approximately 30 km from Hoshiarpur, 25km from Phagwara and 125 km from the state capital of Chandigarh.
 It hails in Garhshankar tehsil.
 Nearby Cities are Hoshiarpur, Phagwara, Mahilpur, Garhshankar.

 It Shares its boundary with villages Jalwehra, Nangla, Ajnoha, Nadalon, Panjour, Cheta, Wahid, Malikpur And Nasirabad.

 History and demographics

 The village was founded by brothers Chaudry Dullah Gujjar and Chaudry Phulla Gujjar (given names Abdullah and Luttfullah respectively).
 Their children migrated to western Punjab in 1947 on partition, living in districts Faisalabad (Chak no.467 GB Samundri), Sahiwal and Pakpattan.

-Chaudry Taj Gujjar Kasana, grandson of Chaudry Dullah Gujjar (Abdullah Gujjar Kasana) lives in Pakpattan.